PrairieLearn/PrairieLearn/docs/faq.md

 ## I updated my question, but students are still seeing the old version.
 How can I get students to see the new version?

 Some changes in question files do not take effect for students that have already started working on a variant.
-These include, but are not limited to: changes in the value of correct answers, added or removed graded elements, changes in element type (e.g., replacing string input with integer input), some other changes in element settings (e.g., multiple choice answers), changes in file names for gradable files, or updates to the `generate` function in `server.py`.
+These include, but are not limited to: changes in the value of correct answers, added or removed graded elements, changes in element type (e.g., replacing string input with integer input), changes in the `answers-name` option for graded elements, some other changes in element settings (e.g., multiple choice answers), changes in file names for gradable files, or updates to the `generate` function in `server.py`.

 You are highly encouraged to avoid changes such as the ones above to questions where students have already started working through the question.
 However, if such a change is necessary and you expect students to have their variants reset after such a change, you may do so in one of two ways: